 This is because client homework is, for the most part, boring and administrative (log-on details, branding information etc) and it is the kind of thing that gets pushed to be bottom of the to-do list quite easily.

-However, after the kick-off call I want to get to work (and so does the client!) and I personally find nothing more frustrating that being unable to do so because I don’t have the information or access I need.
+However, after the kick-off call, I want to get to work (and so does the client!) and I personally find nothing more frustrating than being unable to do so because I don’t have the information or access I need.
 I also run the risk of disappointing my client as they are looking at the big picture of what I’m doing and often don’t realise that I can’t get stuff done as I haven’t got the tools to allow me to do it.

-I also know it will take more of my client’s (and my) time in the long run, to get the information drip-fed, so I ask for it all just to be done once and properly
+I also know it will take more of my client’s (and my) time, in the long run, to get the information drip-fed, so I ask for it all just to be done once and properly

 Additional Tips for Onboarding Clients